ee-uet/UETRV_Pcore_doc/docs/source/design_document/index.md

 - Execution of jump or conditional-branch instruction
 - Exception or interrupt handling

-Execution of a jump or conditional-branch instruction leads to flushing fetch and decode stages of the pipeline.
-In case of an exception or interrupt fetch, decode and execute stages of the pipeline are flushed.
+Execution of a jump or conditional-branch instruction leads to flushing the fetch and decode stages of the pipeline.
+In case of an exception or interrupt, fetch, decode and execute stages of the pipeline are flushed.
+Additionally, in case of interrupts (not exceptions) the memory (lsu) stage is flushed too.

 ### MMU Details
 The memory management unit (MMU) is responsible for address translation when activated by configuring the corresponding CSR (i.e. **satp** register) and ensuring that the current privilege mode is lower than the machine mode.
 Enabling address translation also requires the ability to handle page faults.
 The MMU implements page-based 32-bit virtual-memory system conforming to Sv32 specifications.
 The MMU module interfaces with the LSU and fetch modules are shown in the accompanying figure below.